rexrainbow/phaser3-rex-notes/docs/docs/animation.md

             duration: 0
         }
         ```
-        - `duration` : Additional time (in ms) that this frame should appear for during playback.
+        - `duration` : The duration, in ms, of this frame of the animation.
+    - A string : Texture key.
     - Every frame in the atlas
         ```javascript
         scene.anims.generateFrameNames(key);